Liu-Tianchi/SUV/README.md

 ## Note
 The results in the paper are evaluated in Python2 environment with torch==0.4.
 However, as its support is ending, we have converted codes to Python3 platform for future use and hence there may be a minor changes.

+## License:
+The codes in this repository are licensed under the GNU General Public License Version 3.
+For commercial use of this code and models, separate commercial licensing is also available.